Kuriiios/f1_analysis_dashboard/README.md

-🏁 F1 2025 Race Data Dashboard - README
+🏁 F1 Analysis Race Data Dashboard

 This repository hosts the code for an interactive Formula 1 Data Analysis Dashboard built using Streamlit and powered by the fastf1 library.
 The project's primary goal is to provide a real-time (or post-session) analytical view of F1 sessions, with a strong focus on the 2025 season, enabling detailed teammate performance comparison and race strategy analysis.